Skip to content

 More prominent bone structure

 The male facial skeleton features more prominent zygomatic arches, a wider and angled jaw, and a more marked supraorbital ridge.
-These traits define the masculinity of the face and need to be respected and even enhanced by the lifting.
+These traits define the masculinity of the face and need to be respected and even enhanced by the facelift.
 The goal is not to soften these contours but to reveal them again under rejuvenated skin.

 The deep plane technique adapted to the male face